 A market order enables you to target an exchange rate that is currently not yet available.
 Many money transfer services offer foreign exchange market research and commentary, and this can be used to set your expectations for the future.
 The use of market orders can be helpful for maximising the value you obtain when entering into a foreign exchange transaction.

-Now, just because you have a feeling that an exchange rate will reach a certain level, there is by no means any guarantee that this will occur.
-But if you have the time and patience for it, a market order is the best way to ensure that when the desired rate is hit, you will secure it for the amount you want to exchange.
+Now, just because you have a feeling that an exchange rate will reach a certain level, does not mean that this will occur.
+But if you have the time and patience for it, a market order is the best way to ensure that when your desired rate is hit, you will secure it for the amount you want to exchange.
 And, if in the meantime you change your mind, the order can be amended or cancelled prior to any transaction taking place.

-For all their benefits, however, a market order is not appropriate for all situations.
-If you require an immediate transfer, then a spot contract is definitely the way to go.
+For all its benefits, however, a market order is not appropriate for all situations.
+If you require an immediate transfer, then a spot contract or cash pickup is way to go.
 Or, if you’re trying to hedge against adverse movements, a currency forward contract or foreign currency options may be more appropriate.
-But if you want to secure the best possible rate that is not yet currently available, a market order is the tool for you.
+But if you want to secure the best possible rate that is not yet currently available, a market order is the feature for you.

 Types of market orders

-The are two types of market orders, each serving a slightly different purpose:
+There are two types of market orders, each serving a slightly different purpose: limit order and stop-loss order.

 For example, consider that you’ve just immigrated from Australia to the United Kingdom.
 You have life savings in Australia but are aware that the AUD/GBP has taken a hit in recent times.
 Instead of making a transfer at the current spot rate, after looking at the historical trading history of the pair, you set a limit order at a level so when the currency recovers, your transfer will be made automatically.

-Stop loss order.
-A stop loss order works in a similar fashion to a limit order, but instead of specifying the ideal rate at which you want to purchase currency, you specify the minimum exchange rate at which you would be willing to transact.
+A stop-loss order works in a similar fashion to a limit order, but instead of specifying the ideal rate at which you want to purchase currency, you specify the minimum exchange rate at which you would be willing to transact.
 This is suitable for ensuring that you can meet your financial obligations if that market was to move unfavourably against you.

 For example, consider that you’re holding a balance of British Pounds, and you’ve just purchased a property in Spain.
 You’ve negotiated the purchase price in Euros on the basis of today’s exchange rate.
 You have decided that the maximum you’re prepared to pay if the rates changed in the short term.
 You set a stop loss in GBP/EUR to automatically exchange your Pounds to Euros if the rate drops below your budgeted rate.